 Boyd Smelter/ Mill Site has diminished integrity in design.
-Extant above-grade features associated with milling and the smelter including remnants of stone water line pylons, a concrete dam and headgate, boulder with iron hooks, and an earthen berm remain.
+Extant above-grade features associated with milling and the smelter include remnant features, topography, and an earthen berm remain.
 Foundations of the smelter building buried during the construction of Canyon Boulevard in the 1960s remain and are largely unchanged since the 1920s.
-The below-grade features retain their original location with some being unearthed as recently as 2017.
+The below-grade features remain in original locations with some being unearthed as recently as 2017.